Quaid5050/ecommerce-moussa-site-backend/README.md

 2. **Step 3** explains how to store the generated Client IDs in the `.env` file and how to use them in API requests.
 3. Added clarity to each step for better understanding.

-Feel free to adjust any parts further or let me know if you need additional changes!
+Feel free to adjust any parts further or let me know if you need additional changes